Home

 Determinate or Indeterminate

-After this initial crop yeild, most if not all fruit production will end and the plant will die off.
+After this initial crop yield, most if not all fruit production will end and the plant will die off.

 If homemade tomato sauce is your passion, then growing determinate tomatoes is definitely worth considering, as they produce a large amount of tomatoes all at one time.